Celebrating Seniors - Steve Martin Turns 70 - Pt 2of2

 - Grand Canyon (1991) saw Steve Martin co-starring with Danny Glover, Kevin Kline, Mary McDonnell, Mary-Louise Parker, and Alfre Woodard.
 Below, are featured in the movie trailer for Grand Canyon.

 - HouseSitter (1992) featured Goldie Hawn as the unwelcome house sitter for an unwitting Steve Martin, and Dana Delany as his girlfriend.
 Veteran actors Julie Harris and Donald Moffatt were also in HouseSitter.

 - Father of the Bride (1991), and Father of the Bride II (1995), co-starring Dianne Keaton as his wife, Kimberly Williams-Paisley as their daughter and George Newbern as their son-in-law to be.
 Actors Martin Short, Kieran Culkin, B. D. Wong also appeared in both Father of the Bride movies.
+The films are remakes of the original Father of the Bride (1950) and sequel.
 Below, Steve Martin, Dianne Keaton, Kimberly Williams-Paisley, George Newbern, Kieran Culkin, Martin Short, and B. D. Wong are featured in the movie trailer for Father of the Bride II.